Iran attacked at U.N. Security Council over Syria aid

-UNITED NATIONS (Reuters) - Western members of the U.N.
+UNITED NATIONS, Sept 20 (Reuters) - Western members of the U.N.
 Security Council blasted Iran on Thursday for providing Syrian President Bashar al-Assad with weapons to help him crush an 18-month-long uprising by rebels determined to topple his government.

 “Iran’s arms exports to the murderous Assad regime in Syria are of particular concern,” U.S. Ambassador to the United Nations Susan Rice told the 15-nation council during a meeting on the world body’s Iran sanctions regime.